kavita-solves/experiment-agent/README.md

 ---

-### 5. Evaluate Business Trade-offs
+### 5. Review Business Considerations

-For holdout experiments, the agent estimates:
+For holdout experiments, the agent highlights key trade-offs such as:

-- Opportunity Cost
-- Revenue at Risk
-- Expected Learning Value

-to help teams balance business impact with experimentation rigor.
+- Users intentionally excluded from treatment
+- Potential short-term business impact
+- Assumptions to validate before launch

 ---